On The Decoding Error Weight of One or Two Deletion Channels: Properties of the Deletion and Insertion Channels under ML Decoding

 In this section, we establish several basic results for the deletion channels with one or multiple instances.
-We start with several useful definitions.
+For these cases, the most relevant distance metric is the Levenshtein distance.
+Thus, unless stated otherwise explicitly, for the rest of the paper, the Levenshtein distance between $\bfx, \bfy \in \Sigma_q^*$ will be denoted shortly by $d (\bfx, \bfy) \triangleq d_L(\bfx, \bfy)$.
+We continue with several useful definitions.
 For two words $\bfx,\bfy\in\Sigma_q^*$, the number of different ways in which $\bfy$ can be received as a subsequence of $\bfx$ is called the \emph{embedding number of $\bfy$ in $\bfx$} and is defined by

 Note that if $\bfy$ is not a subsequence of $\bfx$ then $\emb(\bfx;\bfy)=0$.
 The embedding number has been studied in several previous works; see e.g.~\cite{DBLP:journals/corr/abs-1802-00703,elzinga2008algorithms} and in~\cite{srinivasavaradhan2018maximum} it was referred to as the \emph{binomial coefficient}.
 In particular, this value can be computed with quadratic complexity~\cite{elzinga2008algorithms}.